 Application Instructions and Requirements for Graduate Admission

-The application deadline for Fall 2014 graduate admission is January 1, 2014.
+The application deadline for Fall 2015 graduate admission was January 1, 2015.
 Applications and required materials received after this date will not be accepted.

 A. The “ApplyTexas” common application for graduate study, available at www.ApplyTexas.org.